CHMAND/FabricLabs/README.md

 ![FabricComponents](/Images/FabricComponents.png)

-## Ingestion of data using Data Pipelines
+## Ingestion of Data using Data Pipelines

 Mathias, please include a little info + link in this section